ddsky/spoonacular-api-clients/ruby/docs/RecipesApi.md

 end

 api_instance = OpenapiClient::RecipesApi.new
+ingredient_list = 'ingredient_list_example' # String | The ingredient list of the recipe, one ingredient per line.
+servings = 8.14 # Float | The number of servings.
 opts = {
-  content_type: 'application/x-www-form-urlencoded', # String | The content type.
-  accept: 'application/json', # String | Accept header.
-  language: 'en' # String | The language of the input.
+  language: 'en', # String | The language of the input.
 Either 'en' or 'de'.
+  default_css: true, # Boolean | Whether the default CSS should be added to the response.
+  show_backlink: true # Boolean | Whether to show a backlink to spoonacular.
+If set false, this call counts against your quota.
 }

 begin
   # Recipe Nutrition Widget
-  result = api_instance.visualize_recipe_nutrition(opts)
+  result = api_instance.visualize_recipe_nutrition(ingredient_list, servings, opts)
   p result
 rescue OpenapiClient::ApiError => e
   puts "Error when calling RecipesApi->visualize_recipe_nutrition: #{e}"